gocd/docs.go.cd/content/installation/upgrading_go/upgrade_to_gocd_20.5.0.md

 #### 5.1 Enabling GoCD to use H2 Database

 GoCD runs on H2 by default.
 Configuring the `db.properties` is **not** required.
-Just make sure that the directory `<<GoCD_installation_directory>>/db/h2db/` does not contain `cruise.h2.db` and contains `cruise.mv.db`.
+Just make sure that the directory `<<GoCD_installation_directory>>/db/h2db/` does **not** contain `cruise.h2.db` (the `20.4.0` H2 database format) and only contains `cruise.mv.db` (the `20.5.0`+ H2 database format).

 #### 5.2 Enabling GoCD to use PostgreSQL or MySQL Database

 A properties file with the name `db.properties` needs to be created in GoCD's configuration directory.
 This file should contain information about the PostgreSQL or MySQL server, so that the GoCD Server can connect to it.
-Refer the [GoCD Database Connection Properties documentation](../configuring_database/connection-properties.html) for more information about the format of this file and valid keys.
+Refer to the [GoCD Database Connection Properties documentation](../configuring_database/connection-properties.html) for more information about the format of this file and valid keys.

 The location of GoCD's configuration directory varies per operating system.
 Usually, on a Linux system using the RPM or Debian installers, this file will need to be at `/etc/go/db.properties`.
 The [installation documentation](../installing_go_server.html) provides information about the locations.